Latest Travel News

 Its capital is New Delhi, but the country’s largest city is Mumbai.
 The country also has dozens of states each with its own state capital, with some of the most famous including Kolkata, Mumbai, Chennai, Jaipur and Srinagar.

 India truly is a festival country with countless of Hindu festivals taking place throughout the year such as the spectacular Durga Puja and Ganesh Chaturthi festivals.
-But not all festivals are exclusively Hindu festivals, including many of the country’s most popular ones such as Diwali and Holi festival India.
+But not all festivals are exclusively Hindu festivals, including many of the country’s most popular ones such as Diwali and Holi festival India or sports festivals such as the International Kite Festival in Gujarat and the Nehru Trophy Boat Race in Kerala.

 There are multiple climate zones including desert, tropical, highlands, lowlands and savannah climates.
 January, November and December are best to visit the north while January, February and December are good for the east and west.